-Taking a gap year to backpack around the world is a rite of passage for many young Australians.
+Taking a gap year to backpack around the world on the gypsy trail, is a rite of passage for many young Australians.
 Maggie Counihan did it solo at 60, first stop India.
 And as Robin Storey discovers, thirteen years later those distant lands still beckon.

 When Maggie Counihan left Australia for her first trip to India, she had no idea she would spend the next ten years travelling the world.
 But Maggie was not your average traveller – she was sixty and backpacking alone.

 ‘I had a very comfortable life and a comfortable apartment in Perth, but I had a recent divorce and a bit of a barney with my family, and that was enough.
 I thought, “What am I going to do with the rest of my life?”’

 Born and raised in New Zealand, Maggie married young, raised four children and worked in a variety of jobs.
 But now she was restless and dissatisfied with her life and as she’d always wanted to go to India, she booked her ticket and packed her backpack.
 It hadn’t occurred to her to ask anyone to go with her, and with a combination of nervousness and excitement she boarded the plane for her new adventure.

 Maggie began her trip with three weeks in Nepal before travelling through India by train and bus.
 This is where she gained her travel degree.
 ‘I learnt so much there – I learnt how to be assertive, how to look after myself.
 In India there’s no such thing as joining a queue, I had to learn to push and shove.
 If I waited politely for my turn I’d still be there!’